Bendp313/Attack-Defense-EDR/README.md

 ## Project Simulation

-This lab simulates a phishing attack on an endpoint device, demonstrating how to detect and respond to the threat effectively.
+This lab simulates an attack on an endpoint device, demonstrating how to detect and respond to the threat effectively.
 This was done using two virtual machines.
 The victim machine ran Windows 10, a commonly used operating system, equipped with Elastic Security for threat detection and response.
 The attacking machine ran Kali Linux, allowing me to utilize its built-in offensive security tools.

 ## Set up
-To set up I had the Kali Linux machine ready and windows 10 machine with Elastic security on the same network.
-I confirmed that Elastic was recording the events.
+I started by setting up the Windows machine as and endpoint device by adding the Elastic Agent with Elastic Security to it.

+![agentconfirmation](https://github.com/user-attachments/assets/c4a63935-1173-4347-afb6-33ad400602aa)

+Next I confirmed that Elastic was logging the events on the device.
 Also Windows Defender was turned off so Elastic wouldn't be interupted.

-![agentconfirmation](https://github.com/user-attachments/assets/c4a63935-1173-4347-afb6-33ad400602aa)

 ![ipconfigterm](https://github.com/user-attachments/assets/084d705b-db7e-4760-8c2b-620737524f50)